magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to modify select object before category flat nodes are loaded
+*  If one wants to modify select object before category flat nodes are loaded

 ### 67. catalog_category_prepare_save